Bayesian Latent Class Regression with Interpretable Binary Profiles: Application to Joint Species Distribution Modeling

 \subsection{Interpretation}

 We follow the same procedures for model selection and posterior inference as in the simulation studies, with details provided in the Supplementary Material Section \ref{supp_sec:app}.
-Using the Watanabe–Akaike information criterion \citep[WAIC,][]{watanabe2010asymptotic}, we select the optimal model structure with $q = 5$ latent attributes and $d = 4$ deep latent classes.
+Using the Watanabe–Akaike information criterion \citep[\texttt{WAIC},][]{watanabe2010asymptotic}, we select the optimal model structure with $q = 5$ latent attributes and $d = 4$ deep latent classes.
 In the following, we provide an overview of model interpretation, with additional details, including further figures and tables, also deferred to the Supplementary Material Section \ref{supp_sec:app}.

-The deep latent class assignments of in-sample observations are visualized in Figure \ref{fig:app_z_map}, plotted on the longitude-latitude plane of the corresponding sampling locations.
-Although our model does not incorporate spatial information, the inferred deep latent classes align well with Finland's geography, effectively capturing distinct ecological zones.
+The deep latent class assignments of in-sample observations are visualized in Figure \ref{fig:app_z_map}.
+The inferred deep latent classes align well with Finland's geography, effectively capturing distinct ecological zones.
 Class $z = 1$ represents a borderline arctic tundra habitat, characterized by high mountains, the absence of trees, and a unique assemblage of bird species found nowhere else in the country.
 Class $z = 2$ corresponds to the northern boreal forest, which harbors Lapland forest species along with other old-growth forest species.
 Class $z = 3$ spans southern Finland, where a greater diversity of southern bird species is present.
 Finally, class $z = 4$ is concentrated along a small southwestern coastal region, which supports southern broadleaf forest species and potentially includes habitats for mire or peatland species.